 If you live in the EU and your boat is registered in your home country, you can freely leave it in another EU country for as long as you wish.
 If however your boat is registered outside the EU or in some of the EU special taxation regions (such as the Channel Islands and, lo and behold, the Åland Islands), special restrictions apply.

 The two main issues to be aware of are: your boat can stay a maximum of 18 months in the EU without special customs clearance and you need a special customs clearance for service work that is not classified as “routine maintenance”.
-For more information, check out this information leaflet by the Finnish Customs.
-If you need more information about customs etc, you can also contact the Finnish Customs using email to [email protected].
+For more information, check out this information page by the Finnish Customs.
+If you need more information about customs etc, you can also contact the Finnish Customs using email to ETP.email@example.com.

 The 18 month rule